Traci Lords: Underneath It All

-Traci Lords: Underneath It All is an autobiography by American actress and singer Traci Lords, first published on July 8, 2003 by HarperCollins.
+Traci Lords: Underneath It All is an autobiography by American actress and singer Traci Lords, first published on July 8, 2003, by HarperCollins.
 It was reissued as a paperback on June 29, 2004, with an additional chapter and photos.
-The book primarily details Lords' career in the adult film industry, when she appeared underage in dozens of pornographic films and became one of the most notable pornstars of the 1980s.
+The book primarily details Lords's career in the adult film industry, when she appeared underage in dozens of pornographic films and became one of the most notable pornstars of the 1980s.
 It also chronicles her childhood, transition to mainstream films and musical career.

 Traci Lords: Underneath It All received positive response from critics and was a commercial success.
 It debuted at number thirty-one on The New York Times Best Seller list.
 However, the book met with criticism from adult film industry insiders, some of whom accused Lords of lying.

 Summary

 Lords was born Nora Louise Kuzma in Steubenville, Ohio.
-Her parents divorced when she was 7-years-old due to her father's abusive behavior, and she moved with her mother and three sisters to her great-grandmother's house.
-When she was 10, she was raped by a sixteen-year-old acquaintance.
-At the age of 12, Kuzma moved with her mother and sisters to Lawndale, California, along with her mother's boyfriend Roger, who was a cocaine dealer.
+Her parents divorced when she was seven-years-old due to her father's abusive behavior, and she moved with her mother and three sisters to her great-grandmother's house.
+When she was ten, she was raped by a sixteen-year-old acquaintance.
+At the age of twelve, Kuzma moved with her mother and sisters to Lawndale, California, along with her mother's boyfriend Roger, who was a cocaine dealer.
 She began attending Redondo Union High School in Redondo Beach, California.
 At 14, she became pregnant by her high school boyfriend.
 Searching for a job in order to get money for an abortion, Kuzma was introduced to Roger's friend Lynn for whom she started working as a babysitter.
-Lynn offered to help her solve her job problems by getting her a fake driver's license ID.
+Lynn offered to help her solve her job problems by getting her a fake ID.
 Her new ID, with the name of Kristie Elizabeth Nussman, stated she was 22 rather than 15.
 She ran away from home and ended up on the streets of Hollywood where she landed a job as a nude model.
 After appearing in a nude centerfold in Penthouse magazine (she was only 15 when the photos were taken), Kuzma became nationally known as Traci Lords.
 From there she appeared in numerous adult films and magazines until authorities discovered she had been a minor and started an extensive investigation of all her co-workers.